 The University of Bergen is located in Bergen, Norway.
 Although founded as late as 1946, academic activity had taken place at Bergen Museum as far back as 1825.
-The university today serves more than 14,500 students.
-It is one of eight universities in Norway, the other seven being the University of Oslo.
+The university today serves more than 15,500 students.
+More than 20% of UiB staff is originally from another country than Norway and we host close to 2000 international students.

-The academic profile of the University of Bergen has two major focuses.
+The academic profile of the University of Bergen has three major focuses.
 One is marine research - the city of Bergen is considered to be one of the largest marine science centres in Northern Europe.
-The other is global development research, and the university has earned a distinguished reputation both in Norway and abroad for its excellent, result-driven collaboration on research and education with universities in developing countries.
+Another is climate research and energy transition and the third is global social challenges, where the university has earned a distinguished reputation both in Norway and abroad for its excellent, result-driven collaboration on research and education with universities in developing countries.

 Many organisations offer scholarships or grants.
 Some of these might help you to study for a Master at University of Bergen!

-If you have your own lap top, you can use the wireless Internet at Club Fantoft, the Bergen Light Rail (Bybanen), or at one of the many cafés in the city centre which offers free wireless Internet.
-If you use Eduroam at your home university, you can also access wireless internet on campus
+SiB’s housing’s student hostels all offer free broadband and all faculties and libraries have computer rooms.
+If you have your own lap top, you can also use the wireless Internet at the Bergen Light Rail (Bybanen), or at one of the many cafés in the city centre which offers free wireless Internet.
+If you use Eduroam at your home university, you can also access wireless Internet on campus.

 The University of Bergen is one of three Norwegian universities accredited by the US Department of Education.
 That means that, for more than twenty years now, it has been possible for American students wishing to study at the University of Bergen to apply for financial support from the American student loan programme (FFELP) under the US Department of Education.